 Help Is Available

 A student who voluntarily seeks help for drug or alcohol abuse is not subject to disciplinary action; in fact, University officials will do everything they can to assist the student in obtaining appropriate treatment.
-If the student continues to use drugs, then he/she does become subject to disciplinary action.
+If the student continues to use drugs and violates the Code of Student Conduct, then they do become subject to disciplinary actions.